13 Tips to Bring Your Scholarship Essay to the Next Level

 Once you’ve taken the time to proofread your own essay a few times, have someone else do it for you.
 Asking a family member or friend for help can provide you with a different perspective on your writing and a second set of eyes might catch a mistake that you didn’t.

-Wondering where to upload your essays?
-It’s easy!
-Sign up for a free profile with Going Merry, and then upload your essays to your documents.
+Now that you’re writing stellar essays, start applying for scholarships!
+Here’s a list of 10 scholarship search sites, but we’d just recommend you go straight for the best one: Sign up for free with Going Merry, and then upload your essays to your documents section.
 We’ll send your essays with your scholarship applications, so you don’t even have to enter information more than once!

 Latest posts by Brittany Mailhot (see all)